JFYNetWorks helps young people build skills for college and careers

-Since we began implementing this Accuplacer-based blended learning program, we have helped students eliminate 3,500 remedial courses they would have been required to take, a cumulative 50% reduction, representing $2,000,000 in saved tuition and fees.
-After four years of development, we consider JFYNet College Readiness the most scalable and sustainable program we have ever mounted or encountered, because it operates by infusing low-cost technology-based interventions into the existing infrastructure of schools and other institutions.
-By minimizing expenses and producing clearly measurable outcomes with socially significant value, the program offers a scalable and sustainable model that has the potential to produce a significant impact on our most intractable current economic problem: the widening income and opportunity gap.
+Since JFY began implementing our Accuplacer-based college and career readiness blended learning program we have helped students eliminate 4,386 remedial courses they would have been required to take, representing $2.5 million in saved tuition and fees.
+After six years of development, we consider JFYNet College and Career Readiness the most scalable and sustainable program we have ever mounted or encountered, because it operates by infusing low-cost technology-based innovations into the existing human and capital infrastructure of schools.
+By minimizing expenses and producing clearly measurable outcomes with socially significant value, the program offers a scalable and sustainable model that can have a significant impact on our most intractable economic and social problem: the widening income and opportunity gap.

-In AY 2014-2015, 1723 students were enrolled in JFYNet Accuplacer Competency.
-82% of those who pre and post-tested gained points; the average was 20 points.
-The gains reduced the number of remedial courses by 44% of the pre-test total.
-At average community college tuition and fees these students saved $246,000 — money that would have been wasted on non-credit remedial courses, that could instead be invested in courses leading to a degree.
+In 2016-2017, 1893 students were enrolled in JFYNet College and Career Readiness classes in 10 Massachusetts high schools.
+Devoting one class period a week to the Accuplacer-aligned curriculum, they improved their math and reading skills enough to eliminate 803 remedial courses and save $554,118 in community college tuition and fees — money that would have been wasted on non-credit remedial courses, that could instead be invested in courses leading to a degree.

 10th grade MCAS is the first step of college readiness: graduation is only two years off.
 Proficiency in 10th grade positions the student for the next critical skill benchmark, the Accuplacer college placement test.
 In 2016-17 JFYNet prepared 2283 students in 7 high schools for the 10th grade MCAS.
 More than 80% of these students worked on math.